bcgov/platform-services-registry/db/README.md

 | SSO_CLIENT_SECRET      | The SSO shared secret for your client provided by the SSO Web UI.

 Next, deploy the newly minted API image with the following command.
-This will create all the components required to run the API.
+This will create all the components required to run the API and its pre hook flyway

 ```console
 oc process -f api/openshift/templates/deploy.yaml \